4V7A1533_1980x1297

 150g frozen/fresh raspberries

-1. Rinse and drain the quinoa, place in a pan, add water, and bring to a boil; then reduce heat to maintain a rapid simmer – simmer for 15 – 20 minutes, uncovered, until the water has evaporated.
-Turn off the heat; cover and let sit for 10 minutes, then measure out 1 cup/130g cooked quinoa – set aside.
+1. Rinse and drain the quinoa, place it in a pan, add water, and bring to a boil.
+Then, reduce the heat to maintain a rapid simmer—simmer for 15 – 20 minutes, uncovered, until the water has evaporated.
+Turn off the heat, cover, and let sit for 10 minutes, then measure out 1 cup/130g cooked quinoa—set aside.

 prepare the almond crumb

-3. In a small bowl place the flaked almonds, sugar and maple syrup, stir to combine – set aside.
+1. In a small bowl, combine the flaked almonds, sugar, and maple syrup, stirring to combine.
+Set aside.

 prepare the cake

-6. Make a well in the centre of the flour mixture and pour in the wet ingredients, and using a rubber spatula, stir until well combined, then gently fold in the raspberries – be careful not to over-mix.
+3. Make a well in the centre of the flour mixture and pour in the wet ingredients.
+Using a rubber spatula, stir until well combined, then gently fold in the raspberries – be careful not to over-mix.

-7. Scoop the batter into muffin cups, filling them all the way to the top using a spoon or an ice cream scoop.
+4. Scoop the batter into muffin cups, filling them to the top using a spoon or an ice cream scoop.
 Spoon a teaspoon of the almond crumb on top of each muffin.

-8. Bake for 30 – 35 minutes, until golden or a toothpick comes out clean.
-Take the muffins out of the tin and place them on a wire rack to cool.
+5. Bake for 30 – 35 minutes, until golden or a toothpick comes out clean.
+Remove the muffins from the tin and place them on a wire rack to cool.

 Serve with a generous dollop of Greek yoghurt.